whilo/bote/README.md

 # bote

-[Inspired by](http://nakkaya.com/2012/07/25/yet-another-disposable-e-mail-web-application-in-clojure/) `bote` implements an smtp server as a small clojure library.
+[Inspired by this blog post](http://nakkaya.com/2012/07/25/yet-another-disposable-e-mail-web-application-in-clojure/) `bote` implements an smtp server as a small clojure library.
 The underlying [subethasmtp library](https://code.google.com/p/subethasmtp/) supports encryption with TLS and implementation of authentication exchanges.

 ## Usage